DicksonChi/favorite-things/README.md

  favorites under those categories.

-* On the right side of the screen the users see the log of their actions performed by them on the application and the time they were performed
+* On the right side of the screen the users see the log of their actions performed by them on the application and the time they were performed.

 ## Readme Notes